-Moving to the new country is never easy.
+Moving to a new country is never easy.
 It always has to be well planned and organized.
-Are you wondering which costs are involved in moving to Germany and how much should you budget?
-To make your relocation a little bit easier I wrote this post with estimated costs which will expect you in Germany and on a way to.
+Are you wondering which costs are involved in moving to Germany and how much you should budget?
+To make your relocation a little bit easier, we wrote this article with estimated costs which you can expect when relocating to Germany from overseas.

 Estimated costs of moving to Germany:

-- Mandatory monthly costs without rent 780 EUR (630 + health insurance)
+- Mandatory monthly costs without rent: 780 EUR

-Here is the list with steps you need to take to move to Germany, by looking on this you can understand all the prozess and costs involved in this.
+Here is the list of steps you need to take to move to Germany; by looking at this, you can understand all the prozess and costs involved in this.

-All non-EU citizens with an exception for some counties such as the USA, South Korea, Australia, Israel, Japan will need to apply for a visa before they move to Germany.
+All non-EU citizens, except for some countries such as the USA, South Korea, Australia, Israel, and Japan, must apply for a visa before moving to Germany.
 Therefore, there are some additional costs involved in this prozess.

-Luckily, German visas are the most inexpensive in Europe, you will pay in 2-3 times more in the UK or Belgium for example.
+Luckily, German visas are the most inexpensive in Europe; you will pay 2-3 times more in the UK or Belgium, for example.

-The costs for arranging the visa depend on where you come from and which visa are you organizing.
+The costs for arranging the visa depend on where you come from and which visa you organize.
 Sometimes a company where you will be working supports foreign employers in these processes.
 Students will need to arrange it on their own.

-Main costs there are the translator services if needed a notary and visa fees.
+The main costs there are the translator services if needed, a notary, and visa fees.
 From my experience, I will estimate it for around 500 EUR.

-I will describe this below, but this is an important step no-one should skip.
-You need to be aware of the living costs of the country where you are moving, but also traveling, so you can budget accordingly.
+You need to be aware of the living costs of the country where you are moving, so you can budget accordingly.
 We will describe the average cost of living in Germany later in this article.

 3. Find a place to live